Industrial Applications of 3D Printing:

 Product Innovation: refers to the expanded design possibilities to create innovative new parts and products, including complex lattice structures and other geometries, lightweighting, customisation, part count reduction and multi-material 3D printing.

-As of 2019, we’ve seen 3D printing making huge leaps forward, pointing to even more exciting opportunities on the horizon.
-As it stands, the potential of the technology is really only starting to be fully recognised.
+As of 2021, we’ve seen 3D printing making huge leaps forward, pointing to even more exciting opportunities on the horizon.
+As it stands, the potential of the technology is really only starting to be fully unlocked.
 However, as companies across industries move ever-more towards smarter, digital manufacturing, the relevance of industrial 3D printing will only continue to increase.